Callum-OP/Piano-Teacher/README.md

 Give the autoplay editor a faded look if no music has been started?
 Customisation?
 Such as dark mode, text size and colour theme selection.

---- Save custom music selections ---
+--- Toggle Input Data ---
-Saving entered music notes into music.json and saving it to device?
-Could be limited to native apps only.
+A toggle/option that only enters midi input within current piano size?
+If piano is smaller and there are notes not within that size then could discard them from the input.

-## Top Issues
+## Top issues
 No urgent issues

-## Minor Issues
+## Minor issues
 --- Dark mode ---
 The colours and layout on dark mode specifically on the web on some mobile browsers does not look right compared to the intended look.